TorhamDev/Movie-finder/README.md

 # Movie-finder
-find movies from the enternet!
+find movies from the internet!